 Perfect software isn't achievable, but confidence is.
 Ship with real evidence, not optimism and vanity metrics.

-Through work on real-world projects, we have come to value:
+Through work on real-world, AI-accelerated projects, we have come to value:

 94% code coverage and 10,000 passing unit tests are not confidence — they are the illusion of diligence.
 Running more tests is not the same as understanding more risk.
 Real confidence is grounded in evidence of actual behavior under real conditions.
 The question is never "how many?" — it's "do we know enough to ship?"